zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Using-ODBC-driver-with-Microsoft-Office-applications.md

 9. Select the fields you require from the list by double-clicking on each field in turn until you have all the fields required.
 The fields, as you select them, appear in the database.

-10. Open the File menu from the menu bar and choose the Return Data to MicrosoftÂ® Excel option.
+10. Open the File menu from the menu bar and choose the Return Data to Microsoft Excel option.

 *The Get External Data window appears.*